The Ultimate Day Trip to Hiroshima and Miyajima

 How to Get to Miyajima

-Getting to Miyajima is easy as pie.
+Getting to Miyajima is as easy as pie.
 In fact, there are 3 different ways to get there:

 1. JR Train + JR Ferry